SMinabe/ai_ichthyolith-1/readme.md

 2022/4/14: released

 ## Todo
-1. prepare eNet_for_ai_ichthyolith
+1. Confirmation of operation
-3. submit paper to *Computers & Geosciences*
+2. submit paper to *Computers & Geosciences*
-4. share preprint on EarthArXiv
+3. share preprint on EarthArXiv
-5. add some images for example
+4. add some images for example
-6. translate Japanese comments to English.
+5. translate Japanese comments to English.